hpyproject/hpy/docs/porting-guide.rst

 you really need to do things with the context or with the handle of the object.

+Py_tp_methods, Py_tp_members and Py_tp_getset are no longer needed, because
+methods, members and getsets are specified "flatly" together with the other slots, using the standard mechanism of HPyDef_{METH,MEMBER,GETSET} and HPyType_Spec.defines

 PyList_New(5)/PyList_SET_ITEM() becomes::

     HPyListBuilder builder = HPyListBuilder_New(ctx, 5);